relan/msr.kext/README.md

 Usage
 -----
 Note that since OS X 10.10 each kext must have a valid digital signature.
 Obviously kernel extensions you build do not have one.
-You need to enable the developer mode:
+If you are on OS X 10.10 use this workaround:

     sudo nvram boot-args=kext-dev-mode=1

+On OS X 10.11 you need to enter Recovery by holding `Cmd`+`R` while OS X boots and run this command:

+    csrutil enable --without kext

 After reboot you will be able to load the kext: